 – I felt as if the rubber hand were my hand.

 More than half the volunteers also felt that the rubber hand began to resemble their own real hand, in terms of “shape, skin tone, freckles or some other visual feature.”
-Eight of the ten spontaneously expressed a feeling of “ownership,” such as “I found myself looking at the dummy hand thinking it was actually my own.”
+Eight of the ten spontaneously expressed a feeling of “ownership.”
+They said things like “I found myself looking at the dummy hand thinking it was actually my own.”

 To make the illusion work, the brush touches need to be synchronized in time and place.
 In addition, the rubber hand must be placed in a believable position relative to the volunteer’s body, that is, a position that his own hand might occupy.